skytable/skytable/README.md

 ## What is Skytable?

-Skytable (or SkybaseDB/SDB) is an effort to provide the best of key/value stores, document stores and columnar databases, that is, **simplicity, flexibility and queryability at scale**.
+Skytable is an effort to provide the best of key/value stores, document stores and columnar databases, that is, **simplicity, flexibility and queryability at scale**.
 The name 'Skytable' exemplifies our vision to create a database that has limitless possibilities.
-Skytable was previously known as TerrabaseDB (and then Skybase).
+Skytable was previously known as TerrabaseDB (and then Skybase) and is also nicknamed "STable", "Sky" and "SDB" by the community.

 Skytable is curently in an alpha stage, but can be used as a **performant**, **secure** and **persistent key-value store**.